About HMP YOI Peterborough

 Mother and Baby Unit

 Our MBU offers a positive environment where the bond between mother and baby can develop while women complete their sentence or while they are held on remand.
-The department is led by functional head, Bev Stephens, who is responsible for the Families and Significant Others Strategy.
+The department is led by functional head, Charlotte Doyle, who is responsible for the Families and Significant Others Strategy.

 The Mother and Baby Unit (MBU) is a separate building within the establishment, providing accommodation that can enable prisoners to have their baby with while they are in prison.
 It offers a positive environment where the bond between mother and baby can develop while they complete their sentence or while they are held on remand.
 The unit has accommodation for up to 12 women and 13 children, allowing for twins or two children under 18 months old.